Ridgid Octane 18V One-Hand Reciprocating Saw Tops the Charts in Cutting Speed

 How Much Does it Cost?

-You can pick up the Ridgid Octane 18V one-hand reciprocating saw runs $129 as a bare tool at Home Depot.
-There’s no kit option available and it’s not part of any combo kits at the moment.
-If you don’t have Octane batteries yet, there’s a $199 starter kit with a charger and two 3.0Ah batteries.
+You can pick up the Ridgid Octane 18V one-hand reciprocating saw runs $99 as a bare tool at Home Depot.
+You can also pick up the kit for $228 with a charger and 2.0Ah battery.

 The pricing is in the middle of the pack.
 It’s an unusual place for Ridgid to sit considering their tools are normally on the value side.
-When you consider its advanced design, it’s still a good value if you already have Octane batteries.
+When you consider its advanced design, it’s still a good value if you already have Ridgid 18V batteries.

 The Bottom Line